manueljenkin/CuteABX/README.md

 # CuteABX
 CuteABX set of software tools for generating AB-X tests

 Version 1.0 has been written as a Shell Script.
-The initial release is on PowerShell for Windows Operating System, and a port using Zshell is being developed for MacOS, Linux and BSD.
+The initial release is on PowerShell for Windows Operating System, and a port using Zshell is being developed for MacOS, Linux, BSD and other Unix-Like or Unix-Based Operating systems.

 The tool provides functions to Randomize and reduce the effect of timing difference proxies during the AB-X test.